 The Purpose: The purpose of the seminars is to encourage scholarship and publication by Bergen Humanities faculty and to promote the exchange of new ideas, research interests, and methodologies across the Humanities disciplines and eventually across local institutions.
 Some of the most innovative scholarship and teaching comes from exposure to interdisciplinary ideas.
 And the introduction of other area scholars can only help to foster a sense of camaraderie, collegiality, and collaboration among humanities faculty that has endless potential for collaborative scholarship and exchange.

 Structure of the Series:The series is modeled on the National Humanities Center’s seminar series that attracts scholars from the surrounding colleges to hear, discuss, and critique each other's work in progress.
 The monthly meetings will be held in a seminar room where the featured scholar will summarize a draft of their short paper, book chapter, article draft or conference paper informally for their audience who has had the opportunity to read the piece in advance (the pieces will be posted on this site within one week of the scheduled seminar).
 The hour-long discussion and questions that follow this presentation are beneficial not only to the featured scholar, who is better able to prepare the piece for publication or conference presentation, but also to the audience who leave with new ideas for their own research and teaching or, for students and the general public, with new insight into the work being done in the Humanities.
 Tea, Coffee, and Desserts will be provided.

-The Schedule of Seminars and PDF of Papers for 2014:
+Events, Seminars and PDF of Papers for 2014:

 Author: Geoffrey Sadock (Literature/Composition)